jax-ml/jax/docs/multi_process.md

                            process_id=0)
 ```

-On Cloud TPU, you can simply call {func}`jax.distributed.initialize()` with no
+On Cloud TPU and Slurm environments, you can simply call {func}`jax.distributed.initialize()` with no
 arguments.
-Default values for the arguments will be chosen automatically using
+Default values for the arguments will be chosen automatically.
-the TPU pod metadata:
+When running on GPUs with Slurm, it is assumed that one process is started per GPU, i.e. each process will
+be assigned only one visible local device.
+Otherwise it is assumed that one process is started per host,
+i.e. each process will be assigned all local devices.

 ```python
 import jax